Pulsar PGD95BiSCO - 7600/9500W Dual Fuel Inverter Generator With Remote Start

 Features

-In addition to this info, the light indicators show you if the generator is on overload, the oil level is too low and the generator is ready.
+In addition to this info, the device's light indicators will illuminate to indicate if the generator is overloaded, the generator is ready and its oil levels are insufficient.

 The unit also benefits from Pulsar's CO Sentry carbon monoxide detection.
 The sensor monitors for the accumulation of poisonous carbon monoxide gas around the generator, and shuts down the engine is increasing levels of CO gas are detected.